The Flintstones: History and production

-The idea of The Flintstones started after Hanna-Barbera produced The Huckleberry Hound Show and The Quick Draw McGraw Show.
-Although these programs were successful, they did not have the same wide audience appeal as their previous theatrical cartoon series Tom and Jerry, which entertained both children and the adults who accompanied them.
-Since children did not need their parents' supervision to watch television, though, Hanna-Barbera's output became labeled "kids only".
-Barbera and Hanna wanted to recapture the adult audience with an animated situation comedy.
+The idea of The Flintstones started after Hanna-Barbera produced The Huckleberry Hound Show and The Quick Draw McGraw Show, which were successful.
+However, they did not appeal to a wide audience like their previous theatrical cartoon series Tom and Jerry, which entertained both children and adults.
+Since children did not need their parents' supervision to watch television, Hanna-Barbera's programs became labeled "kids only".
+Hanna and Barbera wanted to recapture the adult audience with an animated situation comedy.

-Barbera and Hanna considered making the two families hillbillies (a hillbilly theme was later incorporated into two Flintstones episodes, "The Bedrock Hillbillies" and "The Hatrocks and the Gruesomes"), ancient Romans (Hanna-Barbera eventually created The Roman Holidays), pilgrims, or American Indians before deciding on a Stone Age setting.
-According to Barbera, they settled on that because "you could take anything that was current, and convert it to stone-age".
+Hanna and Barbera considered making the two families hillbillies, a theme which was later incorporated into two episodes, "The Bedrock Hillbillies" and "The Hatrocks and the Gruesomes", ancient Romans, an idea which was later developed into The Roman Holidays, pilgrims, and Native Americans before deciding on a Stone Age setting.
+According to Barbera, they settled on the Stone Age because "you could take anything that was current, and convert it to stone-age".
 Under the working title The Flagstones, a treatment was written by Harry Winkler.
 The family originally consisted of Fred, Wilma, and their son, Fred, Jr. A brief demonstration film was also created to sell the idea of a "modern stone-age family" to sponsors and the network.

 It was a difficult sell, and required eight weeks of daily presentations to networks and ad agencies.
 June Foray and Hanna-Barbera regular Daws Butler voiced the characters for the demonstration film, but Foray was dropped without warning before production began; Foray was upset about the rejection and refused to work with Hanna-Barbera for many years afterward, despite Barbera's efforts to offer her other work.
 Animator Kenneth Muse, who worked on the Tom and Jerry cartoons, also worked on the early seasons of The Flintstones.

 William Hanna was honest about the inspiration, saying, "At that time, The Honeymooners was the most popular show on the air, and for my bill, the funniest.
 The characters, I thought, were terrific.
 Now, that influenced greatly what we did with The Flintstones ...
 The Honeymooners was there, and we used that as a kind of basis for the concept."
-Joseph Barbera disavowed these claims in a separate interview, though, stating, "I don't remember mentioning The Honeymooners when I sold the show, but if people want to compare The Flintstones to The Honeymooners, then great.
+Joseph Barbera disavowed these claims in a separate interview, stating, "I don't remember mentioning The Honeymooners when I sold the show, but if people want to compare The Flintstones to The Honeymooners, then great.
 It's a total compliment.
 The Honeymooners was one of the greatest shows ever written."